asmendez/NewtonMathOperationApex/README.md

 Once you have all the classes imported to your organization in the developer console go ahead and follow these steps:
  1. Click in Debug > Open Execute Anonymous Windows
- 2. Write the following code and click Execute (you can select Open log uf you want)
+ 2. Write the following code and click Execute (you can select Open log if you want and click in Only Debug later)

 // Get the 5 newest MathOpperation